 Maintain a healthy diet.
 Do not smoke or use nicotine.
 Do not consume alcohol.
-Do not take any recreational drugs.

 ONE TO FOUR WEEKS FOLLOWING PROCEDURE

 As you resume your normal daily activities, you must continue proper care and healing.

 Refrain from weight-bearing exercise, twisting, or lifting anything over your head.
 No tennis, golf, softball, or other sports with similar swinging motions.
 Avoid aerobic exercise that may cause a lot of bouncing.
 You may begin range of motion exercises but not with any weight, pressure, or resistance of any kind.